12 Socializing Skills To Skyrocket Your Confidence And Likeability

 This gives you a reason to find the host or hostess, thank them for inviting you, and present the gift to them — which often incites a conversation around whatever you happened to bring.

 4. Smile and make eye contact.

-These two actions alone are the most important in any social setting.
+These two actions alone are the most important in knowing how to socialize.
 A smile is an immediate invitation to others letting them know you are approachable and friendly.

-When you encounter a new person at a social event, look them in the eye, offer a natural smile, and introduce yourself with an easy follow-up question like, “How do you know Bob and Mary?”
+When you encounter a new person socializing, look them in the eye, offer a natural smile, and introduce yourself with an easy follow-up question like, “How do you know Bob and Mary?”